 Private schools in London enjoy a formidable reputation worldwide.
 To help you learn which of London’s private schools are the best, we’ve delved into the 2019 UK independent schools’ league table – compiled according to GCSE results.
-And we don’t have to look far to create our own list, with seven of the top 10 located in London.
+And we don’t have to look far to create our own list, with 7 of the UK’s top 10 located in London.

 The best private schools in London